pdawyndt/You-Dont-Know-JS/this & object prototypes/ch3.md

 **Note:** There's a nuanced exception to be aware of: even if the property is already `configurable:false`, `writable` can always be changed from `true` to `false` without error, but not back to `true` if already `false`.

-Another thing `configurable:false` prevents is the ability to use the `delete` operator to remove an existing property.
+Another thing `configurable:false` prevents the ability to use the `delete` operator to remove an existing property.

 ```js
 var myObject = {